acconeer/acconeer-python-exploration/README.md

 - `barebones.py` \
   A barebones stub that demonstrates how to save sensor data to file.
 - `with_cli.py` \
-  A stub for saving sensor data to file that uses command line arguments allowing you to set the filename, etc.
+  A stub for saving sensor data to file that uses command-line arguments allowing you to set the filename, etc.
 - `long_duration_split_files.py` \
   A stub that demonstrates how you can split one recording session into multiple files.